aisepucrio/llm-search-string/README.md

 This artifact is available on Zenodo [here](https://zenodo.org/records/15984173)

-Access the full paper [here]([Comparing LLMs and Proposing an ML Based Approach for Search String Generation in Systematic Literature Reviews.pdf](https://github.com/user-attachments/files/21347421/Comparing.LLMs.and.Proposing.an.ML.Based.Approach.for.Search.String.Generation.in.Systematic.Literature.Reviews.pdf)
+Access the full paper: [Comparing LLMs and Proposing an ML Based Approach for Search String Generation in Systematic Literature Reviews.pdf](https://github.com/user-attachments/files/21347421/Comparing.LLMs.and.Proposing.an.ML.Based.Approach.for.Search.String.Generation.in.Systematic.Literature.Reviews.pdf)
 )

 ---